 Our Equity Work

-After two years of Community Conversations devoted to the subject of race, equity and inclusion, we have developed a better understanding of the challenges our community faces when it comes to racial inequities.
+After much work and listening on the subject of race, equity and inclusion, we have developed a better understanding of the challenges our community faces when it comes to racial inequities.
 These inequities contribute to the disparities we see in the areas of health, education and financial stability and will continue to hold us back until we address them.
 Below, you’ll learn about the tactics United Way of Racine County has developed to progress towards equity and how you can get involved.

 Diversity, Equity & Inclusion Committee